Kalapathi Ratholsavam - Kalpathi Chariot Festival of Palakkad

 Where to witness Kalpathi Ratholsavam?

 This annual festival is celebrated in Kalpathy village of Palakkad district in the state of Kerala.
-The festival is celebrated at the Sri Visalakshi Sametha Sri Viswanatha Swamy temple which sits by the Nila River.
+The festival is celebrated at the Sri Visalakshi Sametha Sri Viswanatha Swamy temple, which is surrounded by the Nila River.

 Source